scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### Propagation Interval and Best PCBs Set Size {#propagation-interval-size}

-PCBs are propagated in batches to each neighboring AS at a fixed frequency known as the *propagation interval* which happens for both intra-ISD beaconing and core beaconing.
+PCBs are propagated in batches to each neighboring AS at a fixed frequency known as the *propagation interval* which happens for both intra-ISD beaconing ([](#intra-isd-beaconing)) and core beaconing ([](#inter-isd-beaconing)).
 At each propagation event, each AS selects a set of the best PCBs from the candidates in the Beacon Store according to the AS's selection policy.
-This set SHOULD have a fixed size, the *best PCBs set size*.
+This set should have a fixed size, the *best PCBs set size*.

-The *best PCBs set size* SHOULD be:
+The *best PCBs set size* should be:

   - For intra-AS beaconing (i.e. propagating to children ASes): at most 50.
   - For core beaconing (i.e. propagation between core ASes): at most 5 per immediate neighbor core AS.
-Current practice is that each set of 5 is chosen among the PCBs received from each neighbor.
+Current practice is that each set is chosen among the PCBs received from each neighbor.

-Note that the PCBs set size should not be too low, in order to make sure that beaconing can discover a wide amount of paths.
+These values reflect a tradeoff between scalability —limited by the computational overhead of signature verification—and the amount of paths discovered.
+The PCBs set size should not be too low, to make sure that beaconing can discover a wide amount of paths.
+Further discussion on these trade-offs is provided in [](#scalability).
-Values above are RECOMMENDED maxima which represent a tradeoff between scalability and amount of paths discovered.
 In current practice the intra-ISD set size is typically 20.
+Current practice also showed that in small SCION core networks, higher values of the core best PCBs set size (e.g., 20) can be used.

 Depending on the selection criteria, it may be necessary to keep more candidate PCBs than the *best PCBs set size* in the Beacon Store in order to determine the best set of PCBs.
-If this is the case, an AS SHOULD have a suitable pre-selection of candidate PCBs in place in order to keep the Beacon Store capacity limited.
+If this is the case, an AS should have a suitable pre-selection of candidate PCBs in place in order to keep the Beacon Store capacity limited.

-- The *propagation interval* SHOULD be at least "5" (seconds) for intra-ISD beaconing and at least "60" (seconds) for core beaconing.
+- The *propagation interval* should be at least "5" (seconds) for intra-ISD beaconing and at least "60" (seconds) for core beaconing.

 Note that to ensure establish quick connectivity, an AS MAY attempt to forward a PCB more frequently ("fast recovery").
 Current practice is to increase the frequency of attempts if no PCB propagation is known to have succeeded within the last propagation interval:

 - because the corresponding RPC failed;
 - or because no beacon was available to propagate.

-The scalability implications of such parameters are further discussed in [](#scalability).

 ### Propagation of Selected PCBs {#path-segment-prop}